 - 1. The global financial crisis led to a global economic downturn and a deterioration of economies in the EU, including the Czech Republic.
 The most important include: - Real GDP growth in the Czech Republic may have a positive impact on the ČSOB group; the impact is most notable in the SME and corporate sectors. - Increases in the volumes of imports and exports may have a positive impact on the ČSOB group. - An increase in unemployment may cause an increase in loan losses and thus have a negative impact on the ČSOB group. - An excessive increase in the government budget deficit could lead to a future decrease in government spending, which may have a negative impact on the ČSOB group. - 2.
-The interest rate environment has an impact on the ČSOB group's business, particularly on the ČSOB group's level of net interest income and net interest margin.
-With ČNB's repo rates at historical lows, the net interest margin is coming under increasing pressure. - 3.
-A deterioration of credit quality of loans and receivables, both on-balance sheet and off-balance sheet, a decrease in recovery ratios or a deterioration of the value of available collateral would result in an increase in required provisioning ratios. - 4. ČSOB holds significant amounts in securities portfolio which may have to be revalued or impaired, e.g. due to the lack of liquidity, increase in volatility, the absence of reliable pricing information, adverse changes in the business climate, credit rating downgrades, adverse regulatory actions or unanticipated changes in the competitive environment.
-This also covers any sovereign bonds held; for detail please refer to the Note 39 to the Consolidated Financial Statements. - 5. ČSOB, as any bank, is influenced by the regulatory environment in force and in making.
-On a regular basis, ČSOB uses major ratios under Basel III into regular management of the risk and capital positions.
+The interest rate environment has an impact on the ČSOB group's business, particularly on the ČSOB group's net interest income and the net interest margin.
+With the CNB's repo rates at historical lows, the net interest margin continues to be under pressure. - 3.
+A deterioration of credit quality of loans and receivables, both on-balance sheet and off-balance sheet, a decrease in recovery ratios or a deterioration in the value of available collateral would result in an increase in required provisioning ratios. - 4. ČSOB holds significant amounts in securities portfolio which may have to be revalued or impaired, e.g. due to a lack of liquidity, increase in volatility, the absence of reliable pricing information, adverse changes in the business climate, credit rating downgrades, adverse regulatory actions or unanticipated changes in the competitive environment.
+This also applies to any sovereign bonds held; for details please refer to Note 40 to the Consolidated Financial Statements. - 5. ČSOB, as any bank, is influenced by the regulatory environment in force and in making. ČSOB uses major ratios under Basel III to manage risk and capital.
 The pension and building savings systems are presently undergoing significant changes which may affect both volumes and earnings in the two areas. - 6.
-Competition: A total of 43 banks had a banking license as of 2012 year end.
-In recent years, some foreign banks decided to leave the market and concurrently new banks began entering the market, focusing particularly on the retail sector.
+Competition: 44 banks had a banking license as of the 2013 year end.
 In addition, the EU legislation allows banks from other EU member states to easily enter the Czech banking market, thus further intensifying the competitive environment.